-Resources for Extremely Low-Income Population and Residents Living Below the Poverty Line
+Resources for Extremely Low-Income Population and Residents Living Below the Poverty Line and to preserve the existing housing supply.

-The City Council and Banning Housing Authority Board ("Council") approved funding for housing programs on June 12th, 2018.
-The purpose of the programming is to encourage homeownership and to preserve the existing housing supply.
 In order to remain in compliance with use of funding, the Council approved programs that primarily benefit low-income families (as defined by the California Department of Housing and Community Development).
 For example, a family of six with an annual income that does not exceed \$62,550, would potentially qualify.